It Runs in the Family (2003 film)

-It Runs in the Family is a 2003 American comedy drama film directed by Fred Schepisi and starring three generations of the Douglas family: Kirk Douglas, his son Michael Douglas, and Michael's son Cameron Douglas, who play three generations of a family.
+It Runs in the Family is a 2003 American comedy drama film directed by Fred Schepisi and written by Jesse Wigutow.
+Following a dysfunctional wealthy New York Jewish family, the film is notable for starring three generations of the Douglas family: Kirk Douglas, his son Michael Douglas, and Michael's son Cameron Douglas, who play three generations of a family.
 Diana Douglas (née Dill), real life mother to Michael Douglas and ex-wife of Kirk, plays Kirk's character's wife.
 Joel Douglas, second son of Kirk and Diana, was the associate producer.
 This was the final film appearance of Diana Douglas before her retirement from acting and subsequent death on July 3, 2015 at the age of 92 years.

+It Runs in the Family was released in the United States by MGM Distribution Co. and internationally by Buena Vista International on April 25, 2003.
+The film received negative reviews from critics and grossed $8.2 million.

 Plot

 The story involves the highly successful New York City Gromberg family.
 Each member has their own set of problems.
 The father–son relationship difficulties are highlighted.
 Mitchell Gromberg is dealing with health problems resulting from a stroke.
 His son Alex works as a lawyer in the firm that his father founded, but he questions the usefulness of his work and his place in the family.
 Alex's son, Asher, does not take college seriously and seems lost.
 The youngest son is 11 year old Eli, who is extremely intelligent, while being socially awkward and is entering a difficult pre-adolescent time.

 Alex indulges in a thoughtless and careless brief romantic fling with Suzie at the soup kitchen where they volunteer.
 Psychologist wife Rebecca discovers panties and it threatens their marriage.
 When Evelyn Gromberg, Mitchell's wife and Alex's mother dies, the family comes together to heal.
 At Evelyn's funeral in suburban New York, Rebecca tells Alex that she knows about his romantic fling.
 Alex, Mitchell and Asher go fishing to talk about old wounds but nothing gets resolved.

 At college Asher is discovered with illegal drugs.
 Although devastated, Rebecca and Alex are supportive parents and vow to get help for Asher.
 He wants his girlfriend Peg protected.
 Mitchell's older brother Stephen dies.
 Alex and Mitchell give him a fine send-off and farewell.
 Back at home Alex is forced to sleep on the living room couch but Rebecca agrees to reconciliation terms.